AreebaMajid-15/TodoManagement/README.md

 - ✅ Add new tasks.
 - ✅ Mark tasks as completed.
 - ✅ Delete tasks when finished.
-- ✅ View a list of all tasks — pending and completed.

 ---

 ## ✨ Features